RobertBurrellDonkin/library-management-system/README.md

   * Java Set return a value from add, whilst throwing an IllegalArgumentException in the case of validation.
 Consistency with Java collection leans towards returning a value.
   * Let's go with consistency for the moment.
+* For consistency with Java collections, removeBook will return a boolean